top of page

 WHO SHOULD ATTEND

-The course is designed for professionals engaged in national development planning, particularly those responsible for formulating policies and programs aligned with development frameworks such as the SDGs, Paris Climate Agreement, and Sendai Framework.
+The course is designed for professionals engaged in national development planning, particularly those responsible for formulating policies and programs aligned with development frameworks such as the SDGs, the Paris Climate Agreement, and the Sendai Framework.
 Typical participants include policy analysts, advisors, and specialists involved in implementation and evaluation from government agencies, policy research institutes, and international development organizations

 COST

-The course is offered free-of-charge, but participants are required to pay a semester fee of 590 Norwegian Krone (about $55) to the University of Bergen.
 Participants are also responsible for their travel, accommodation, and living expenses while in Norway.
-An average student budget in Norway is about USD1,200 per month for most expenses including university housing, food, study materials, transport, and activities.
-Millennium Institute or the University of Bergen does not offer scholarships to attend the course.
+An average student budget in Norway is about $1,200 per month for most expenses including university housing, food, study materials, transport, and activities.
+Millennium Institute or the University of Bergen do not offer scholarships to attend the course.

 APPLICATION PROCEDURE